Causes of karma in Jainism: Causes of influx

 With a combination of any of the elements of the above four factors, there are 108 ways with which the karmas can be attracted to the soul.
-Even a silent assent or endorsements of acts of violence done by someone else far away, have karmic consequences for the soul.
-Hence, the scriptures advice carefulness in actions, awareness of the world, and purity in thoughts as a means to avoid the karmas.
+Even a silent assent or endorsements of acts of violence done by someone else far away, carries karmic consequences for the soul.
+Hence, the scriptures advice carefulness in actions, awareness of the world, and purity in thoughts as a means to avoid the influx of karmas.

 Bondage of karmas

 The karmas have effect only when they are bound to the consciousness.
-This binding of the karma to the consciousness is called bandha.
+This binding of the karma to the consciousness is called bandha (bondage).
 However, the yoga or the activities alone do not produce bondage.
 Out of the many causes of bondage, passion is considered as the main cause of bondage.
 The karmas are literally bound on account of the stickiness of the soul due to existence of various passions or mental dispositions.
 The passions like anger, pride, deceit and greed are called sticky (kasayas) because they act like glue in making karmic particles stick to the soul resulting in bandha.
-Hence the ancient Jain texts talk of subduing these negative emotions:
+Hence the ancient Jain texts, such as Daśavaikālika sūtra. talk of subduing these negative emotions:

 When he wishes that which is good for him, he should get rid of the four fault—anger, pride, deceit and greed—which increase the evil.
 Anger and pride when not suppressed, and deceit and greed when arising: all these four black passions water the roots of re-birth.